Worldwide Guide to Women in Leadership

 Assistant Secretary to the Cabinet.

-2003 Parliamentary Secretary to the Minister of Public Works and Government Services Judy Sgro
+2003 Parliamentary Secretary of Public Works and Government Services Judy Sgro

 2003-05 Minister of Citizenship and Immigration